Loading Events

 May 8 @ 6:00 pm - May 9 @ 1:00 pm

 Described by scholar W.E.B.
 DuBois as the “leading portrait painter of the race,” Charleston native and prolific artist Edwin “Teddy” Augustus Harleston paved the way for artists of color in the South.
 Joined by his wife and photographer, Elise, the two not only planted the foundations for a Harlem Renaissance-esque artistic movement in the South, but also passionately participated in the Civil Rights movement.
 Award-winning writer, historian and filmmaker Charles Kaufmann joins us for a two-day symposium to illuminate the work and lives of two profoundly impactful artists during the late 19th and early 20th centuries, and the enduring love for their craft, and one another, that kept them going in times of strife.
+During the evening program, Charles will be joined by a panel representing the array of organizations which collaborated in the crafting of the documentary, including Elizabeth Chew, Chief Executive Officer of the South Carolina Historical Society.
 The soundtrack of the film features choral and piano music by the Charlestonian composer and educator Harl Fleming, who happens to be Edwin’s nephew and an important component of the Harleston’s story, compounding the overall character development and further ties to the music of the Charleston Renaissance.

-TWO-DAY SYMPOSIUM (Thursday, March 7 & Friday, March 8) – $130 // Admission to Thursday’s lecture, plus the extended session on Friday from 10:00 AM – 1:00 PM, which will include the two-hour screening of Tenacity and small-group discussion with Charles Kauffman and a boxed lunch.
+TWO-DAY SYMPOSIUM (Thursday, March 7 & Friday, March 8) – $55 // Admission to Thursday’s lecture, plus the extended session on Friday from 10:00 AM – 1:00 PM, which will include the two-hour screening of Tenacity and small-group discussion with Charles Kaufmann and a boxed lunch.

 Tenacity Trailer: The Story of Edwin and Elise Harleston here!